The Best Celebrity Fashion Moments This Week

-It looks like the style theme for this week was glamour.
-Celebrities dressed in feathers, fur, sparkling gowns, tuxedos, and alluring jewels to attend red carpets, Missy Elliot’s Hollywood Walk of Fame Star reveal, and the CFDA Awards.
-Complex also hosted their annual festival, ComplexCon, in California, where Rihanna was spotted serving effortless style in a red Maximillian top and matching mini skirt.
-Zendaya wowed us in red too when she accepted her Fashion Icon of the Year Award — and yes, Law Roach was right by her side in matching braids and the most stylish ensemble.
+Vibrant hues and fall tones were a common theme this week, along with knee-high leather boots.
+We’re beginning to see more layering and grasping an idea of which coats will be trending this season.
+Style tip: invest in a quality overcoat — you can keep it neutral with solid fall tones or make it fun by going for bright colors and patterns.
+In other news, The Real Housewives of Potomac popped out to the National Portrait Gallery to attend the Hanifa fashion show in their best Hanifa ensemble.
+And on the ‘gram, Lizzo stunned us in her Alexander McQueen dress and leather vest combo.

-See all of the best dressed celebrities ahead in this week’s list.
+Ahead, see what the rest of the best dressed celebrities wore this week.

 01